Sparse Spatial Transformers for Few-Shot Learning: Experiments

 \section{Experiments}

-To evaluate the effectiveness of our method, we conduct extensive experiments on several common-used benchmarks for few-shot image recognition.
+To evaluate the effectiveness of our method, we conducted extensive experiments on several commonly used benchmarks for few-shot image recognition.
 In this section, we first present details about datasets and experimental settings in our network design.
-Then, we compare our method with the state-of-the-art methods on various few-shot learning tasks, i.e., standard few-shot learning, cross-domain few-shot learning.
+Then, we compare our method with state-of-the-art methods on various few-shot learning tasks, i.e., standard few-shot learning and semisupervised few-shot learning.
 Finally, we conduct comprehensive ablation studies to validate each component in our network.